Induction, term and exam dates

 - For continuing students, registration takes place at the end of the Easter term in the previous year.

 - Exam dates: The main examinations period is in the Easter term.
 There is a resit examinations period in August.
-The dates are at http://www.dur.ac.uk/learningandteaching.handbook/6/7/1/ All undergraduate students must keep these times free and consult the final copies of the examination timetables before making any other commitments.
-The full examinations timetable appears on http://www.dur.ac.uk/spa/student/assessment/.
+You can find the dates at https://www.dur.ac.uk/student.registry/.
+All undergraduate students must keep these times free and consult the final copies of the examination timetables before making any other commitments.
+The full examinations timetable appears on https://www.dur.ac.uk/student.registry/assessment/.
 The timetabling department will email students each year when the timetable becomes available.

 - All new students are sent information on enrolment, registration and verification before they arrive in Durham.
 Enrolment is where you check, confirm and update your personal information held by the University, and accept the University's regulations.
 Registration is where you check, confirm and sign up for the modules and programme you are studying.
 Verification is where you provide us with evidence to prove your identity.
 You can enrol online before you arrive in Durham, and should complete the whole process within your first week.